-In her highly anticipated second book of prose after the successful Barcode (Vonalkód, 2006), Krisztina Tóth goes further and further in exploring the invisible threads that connect relatives and strangers alike, determining our lives in dramatic, comic or tragic ways without our knowing.
-Each one of the thirty chapters can be read as an individual short story, telling tales of love, loss, failed attempts of communication or self-determination, in a snapshot that reveals a decisive moment in someone's life when his or her destiny if for ever changed - or the moment when it is decided that it will never change at all.
+In her highly anticipated newer book of short stories after the very successful Barcode (Vonalkód, 2006), Krisztina Tóth goes further and further in exploring the invisible threads that connect relatives and strangers alike, determining our lives in dramatic, comic or tragic ways without our knowing.
+Each one of the thirty sharters can be read as an individual short story, tolling tales of lave

-But these stories are also like pixels of a bigger picture, since all the characters appear, disappear and reappear in the chapters as dancers in a choreography that is only known to the narrator, and the reader, who is constantly looking for clues and links between the events and characters from story to story.
-A young girl meets an Indian man who visits Hungary only for the sake of a rendezvous fixed with the girl on the internet, presents her with a pair of earrings, but flees after the unsuccessful attempt of romance; in another chapter we see the same girl, wearing the earrings, trying her luck at a more traditional matrimonial agency and finding the picture of her father among the eligible bachelors; in yet another story we see the Indian man in England, finishing his gay relationship with the son of the protagonist of another chapter - and the dance goes on, slowly building up a vast panorama of contemporary Hungary and Europe, a caleidoscope of interlinked destinies.
+But these stories are also like pixels of a bigger picture, since all the characters appear, disappear and reappear in the chapters like dancers in a choreography that is only known to the narrator, and the reader, who is constantly looking for clues and links between the events and characters from story to story.
+A young girl meets an Indian man who visits Hungary only for the sake of a rendez-vous fixed with the girl on the internet, presents her with a pair of earrings, but flees after the unsuccessful attempt at romance; in another chapter we see the same girl, wearing the earrings, trying her luck at a more traditional matrimonial agency and finding the picture of her father among the eligible bachelors; in yet another story we see the Indian man in England, ending his gay relationship with the son of the protagonist of another chapter - and the dance goes on, slowly building up a vast panorama of contemporary Hungary and Europe, a kaleidoscope of interlinked destinies.

 Brief encounters, furtive glances on the street can just as well make these connections as ties of blood or love in the case of parents, children, spouses and adulterous lovers.
-The chapters all bear a subtitle evoking a bodypart: the story of the eye, the story of the navel, the story of the heel, the story of the fingers etc., marking that it is always our body on which the story of our life is written, either with tickles and amourous touches, or with slaps and scratches.
+The chapters all bear a subtitle evoking a body part: the story of the eye, the story of the navel, the story of the heel, the story of the fingers etc., the case in point being that it is always on our body that the story of our life is written, either with tickles and amorous touches... or with slaps and scratches.